line/headver/README.md

 ## Motivation

 There are so many questions came out when we use a SemVer style.
-- "Oops, the version was accidentally released without updating the version number!"
+- "Oops, we accidentally released without updating the version number!"
 - "Why so many products are still having 1.x.y version?
 Do we have any chance to increase a major up?"
 - "Why `update to 1.0.3` commit should be in commit history?
 The version number is not a logic but just a package."
 - "User got a crash in version 1.4.3 but have no idea how old the version is.
 Is it outdated for months so?"
 - "What was the affected version and how long did we take to get fixed?"
 - "In this release, do we update a minor number or patch?
 We've spent a day and discussed a lot."

-The HeadVer deeply though these questions and defined rules to cover up all of them.
+The HeadVer deeply thought these questions and defined rules to cover up all of them.

 ## Benefits